Technolawhere/technolawhere.github.io/_posts/2024-5-13-Bamadev-Panigrahi-v.-Monorama-Raj-1974-AP.md

      3. The degree and manner of attachment or annexation of the machinery to the earth.

-        * Diesel oil engine and the cinema projector are not rooted in the earth as in the case of trees and shrubs, or imbedded in the earth as in the case of walls or buildings or attached to what is so imbedded for the permanent beneficial enjoyment of that to which they are attached.
+        * APPLICATION TO THE PRESENT CASE: Diesel oil engine and the cinema projector are not rooted in the earth as in the case of trees and shrubs, or imbedded in the earth as in the case of walls or buildings or attached to what is so imbedded for the permanent beneficial enjoyment of that to which they are attached.

      5. Whether owner of the building installed the said machinery or not?